 The main concern is that these ingredients are rapidly absorbed by your skin and can cause irritation and other health hazards.

 We’ve established that chemical sunscreen is unsafe for babies.
 So what’s the safer alternative?
-Mineral sunscreen is generally safer than chemical sunscreen.
+Mineral sunscreen is generally safer than chemical sunscreen, so you can consider mineral formulas to be the safest sunscreens available for your baby.

 Mineral sunscreens use zinc oxide and/or titanium dioxide as the active ingredients to coat and protect your skin by reflecting UV rays.
 In the debate of chemical vs. mineral sunscreen, mineral sunscreen generally wins from a health and safety perspective.